guanix/arduino-nrf8001/API.md

 Requests the nRF8001 device address. `address` is a 6 byte long array containing the 48-bit MAC address, unterminated, LSB first.
 See the nRF8001 datasheet for values of `addressType`.

+    nRFTxStatus getDeviceVersion();
+    void setDeviceVersionHandler(nRFDeviceVersionHandler handler);
+    typedef void (*nRFDeviceVersionHandler) (uint16_t configId,
+        uint8_t aciVersion, uint8_t setupFormat, uint8_t configStatus);

+See the nRF8001 datasheet for the meaning of these values.

+## Connections and data